 Which Platform I need to Choose for my personal Usage

 I follow all the best practices to maintain my computer.
-I have downloaded the myriad of software updates from the Microsoft support site including all the latest Windows ME, Internet Explorer, Media Player, etc. At a modem speed of only 56K, this is no small task.
+I have downloaded a myriad of software updates from the Microsoft support site including all the latest Windows ME, Internet Explorer, Media Player, etc. At a modem speed of only 56K, this is no small task.
 A major service package takes hours to download and install.
-I have Norton Utilities and constantly run the Window Doctor to find new problems after a few days of using my computer.
+I have Norton Utilities and constantly run the Windows Doctor to find new problems after a few days of using my computer.
 When I move documents, broken links occur.
 Every time one of their products blow-up, it destroys the integrity of the file system.
-Incorrect free space, bad links, you name it and it will happen to you.
+Incorrect free space, bad links, you name it, and it will happen to you.
 I run Speed Disk regularly to maintain a fragmentation of less than 10%.
 Because of Microsoft product memory leaks, I even restart my computer every two to three days.

-My experience in software began in the late 1970s and I have worked in software for over thirty years.
+My experience in software began in the late 1970s, and I have worked in software for over thirty years.
 You would think that by 2000 we could start doing some things better.
 Yet the user interface and poor reliability of their products seem to be getting worse.
 If we can design software to get us to the moon or run flight control systems, why can’t we expect a fault-tolerant operating system and applications from a company the size of Microsoft?
 I think part of the reason is that they have an attitude that the users are testers and give it to the customer to find the problems.
-Their Beta release strategy lacks any sound strategy and their products continue to fail.
+Their Beta release strategy lacks any sound strategy, and their products continue to fail.
 Why else would they build an automatic system to report failures back to them?
-You get this “would you like to file an incident report” question when some of their software fails.
-Maybe you do not get the opportunity on all failures, just some of them.
-After reporting some 30 or so reports I have never received a response from them on any of the bugs.
+You get this “Would you like to file an incident report” question when some of their software fails.
+Maybe you do not get the opportunity to all failures, just some of them.
+After reporting some 30 or so reports, I have never received a response from them on any of the bugs.
 Why file?

-I guess until someone comes out with a competitive product that is easier to use and much more reliable we will continue to buy their products.
-Perhaps the mountain of software that already exists is to high for any competitor to climb.
-I have used a MAC many years ago and was impressed that it was much easier to use and never crashed.
+I guess until someone comes out with a competitive product that is easier to use and much more reliable, we will continue to buy their products.
+Perhaps the mountain of software that already exists is too high for any competitor to climb.
+I used a MAC many years ago and was impressed that it was much easier to use and never crashed.
 I guess the next time I look to upgrade, I will switch to Apple products.
 In some small way, it might satisfy my need to make a statement about Microsoft products.
 I guess I should be thankful.
 I actually wrote this whole article without Microsoft Word crashing on me.
 Of course, I haven’t tried to save the file yet!

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.
 This expert DBA Team club blog always provides you latest technology news and database news to keep yourself up to date.
 You should need to be aware of Cloud database technology like DBaaS.
-These all Oracle DBA tips are available in a single unique resource at our orageek.
+All Oracle DBA tips are available in a single unique resource at our orageek.
 Meanwhile, we are also providing some sql tutorials for Oracle DBA.
 This is the part of Dbametrix Group and you would enjoy more advanced topics from our partner resource.